All Episodes

 He never called one person a worker or an employee.

-From the custodial staff on up.
+Everybody was an associate from the custodial staff on up.

 All this little leftist lingo trickling into our lexicon.

-It's unclear, says the AP, whether income inequality will continue to worsen in major cities, said William Fry, a demographer at the Brookings institution.
+It's unclear, says the AP, whether income inequality will continue to worsen in major cities, said William Fry, a demographer at the Brookings Institution.

-Many Americans are staying put for now in traditional cities to look for jobs, and because of frozen lines of credit.
+Many Americans are staying put for now in traditional cities to look for jobs and because of frozen lines of credit.

-I thought Obama said that all this was over.
+Wait, I thought Obama said that all this was over.

-This is this is hopelessly uninformed and naive.
+This is hopelessly uninformed and naive.

 The guy teaching at Harvard, unemployment hurts normal workers who do not have golden parachutes, the folks at the top have.